-The name Montserrat means “serrated mountain” and it comes from the jagged shape of the mountain peaks when you look at them from a distance.
-Montserrat Spain is about 1.5 hours from Barcelona and it’s very doable as a day trip, but some tips may be helpful.
+The name Montserrat means ‘serrated mountain’ and it comes from the jagged shape of the mountain peaks when you look at them from a distance.
+Montserrat Spain is located near Barcelona so it’s very easy to visit on a day trip from the city, but some tips may be helpful.

-This guide will explain how you can get there, with or without a tour, and everything else you need to know before you go!
+This travel guide will explain how to get to Montserrat Spain from Barcelona (with or without a tour), what to do there, how to see the mountains and monastery, and everything else you need to know before you go!

-First of all, if you’re on a tight schedule and want to skip the extra steps involved in arranging your own trip to Montserrat, there are a number of companies that offer prearranged day tours for as low as $40 USD, with an English speaking guide and four-course lunch included.
+First of all, if you’re on a tight schedule and want to skip the extra steps involved in arranging your own trip to Montserrat, there are a number of companies that offer tours.

 If you’d rather make your own arrangements and go without a tour, that’s covered next.